 Green Stormwater Infrastructure (GSI) includes a range of soilwater-plant systems that intercept stormwater, infiltrate it into the ground, evaporate a portion of it into the air, and in some cases, release a portion of it slowly back in the sewer system.
 PWD is installing GSI in several neighborhoods across the City of Philadelphia.
-The proposed GSI infrastructure to be installed for this project at the seven street locations listed above includes underground stone storage, tree trenches and stormwater planters with associated new stormwater piping.
-The implementation of these GSI systems will better manage stormwater runoff generated from rain through one or a combination of techniques such as soil infiltration, evapotranspiration and detention and slow release.
+The proposed GSI infrastructure to be installed for this project at the six street locations listed above includes underground stone storage and tree trenches with associated new stormwater piping.
+The implementation of these GSI systems will better manage stormwater runoff generated from rain through one or a techniques such soil combination of as infiltration, evapotranspiration and detention and slow release.
 These GSI systems will also minimize soil erosion and sediment pollution as well as minimize frequency of localized flooding.
 Better stormwater control reduces the pollutant loading on Philadelphia's rivers and streams.

 The completed project will also provide beautification of the area.
-New concrete footways and landscaping upgrades to the streets in the Feltonville neighborhood will improve the area aesthetically.
-As a part of the sidewalk, curb and street restoration, new ADA-compliant ramps and pavements will be installed during this work, improving the safety, functionality and aesthetics along the streets where work is taking place.
+New concrete footways and landscaping upgrades to the streets in the Overbrook neighborhood will improve the area aesthetically.
+As a part of the sidewalk, curb and street restoration, new ADAcompliant ramps and pavements will be installed during this work, improving the safety, functionality and aesthetics along the streets where work is taking place.